transentis/bptk_py/README.md

 The imports are quite convenient to give you access to methods for different functions such as mathematical and scientific functions using ```math and scipy``` as well as statistical functions.
 Feel free to remove imports or add imports.
 This is no convention.
 Just make sure that you import all packages the model requires to function properly.
 As said before, the model should be self-contained.

-The ``LERP`` methods is required for interpolation of graphical functions.
+The ``LERP`` method is required for interpolation of graphical functions.
 For simplicity, we use ``interpol1d`` from the scipy package.
 Feel free to replace it.
 Then you see that we start a class ``simulation_model``.
 For the framework to recognize the model, **do only use** this class name.